 How to Apply

-The graduate faculty will start admitting students to the Master of Science in Nutrition program and awarding financial assistance beginning March 1.
 If you would like to be considered for scholarships/assistantships, it is highly encouraged that you submit your application before the March 1st deadline.
-International student application deadline is March 1.
-We will consider domestic applications for admission for fall until June 1.
-Please note that assistantships and most scholarships are awarded to fall admits.
+Please note that all assistantships and most scholarships are awarded to fall admits.

-The application deadline for spring semester is November 1 for domestic applications (September 1 for international students).
 There are usually only a limited number of openings for students for the spring.
 Before filling out the application we encourage you to contact the Graduate Program Director about admission.

 - The graduate application may be found on the UC Graduate School website.